 Housed in a modern, air-conditioned facility, the College is accessible to disabled students.
 Reasonable accommodations will be made for students with special needs to enable them equal access to admissions and learning opportunities.
-A student with a disability and who needs academic accommodations is encouraged to contact the School Administrator.
+A student with a disability who needs academic accommodations is encouraged to contact the School Administrator.

-The 15,000 square foot facility consists of labs and lecture rooms, administrative offices, a job search lab/student resource library, and student lounge.
+The 40,000 square foot facility consists of labs and lecture rooms, administrative offices, a job search lab/student resource library, and student lounge.
 Class sizes for lecture do not exceed in general 30 students per instructor.
-For those programs that utilize higher than 30 per instructor ratio additional assistance is always provided.
-Class sizes for labs generally do not exceed 12-15 students per instructor (based on program requirements).
+For those programs that utilize higher than 30 per instructor ratio additional assistance may be provided.
+Class sizes for labs generally do not exceed 12-20 students per instructor (based on program requirements).

-To provide quality training and enhance classroom learning, the College maintains industry-related technology, including industry standard equipped medical and computer labs.
+To provide quality training and enhance classroom learning, the College maintains industry-related technology, including individual Tablets, industry standard equipped program specific labs.
 Students receive hands-on experiences and training in our programs.
 The laboratories contain workstations simulating real work environments that students will encounter in the professional setting.
-The equipment in the computer labs includes 55 computers and updated software.
-The student-to-computer ratio is one-to-one.